uoa-group-applications/morc/README.md

 }
 ```

-All of these examples can be found under the example directory of this project; execute the test run with the standard mvn test goal.
-There is currently some bootstrap code associated with JUnit and Camel - I am hoping to minimize this further by re-shuffling some code or introducing Groovy into the mix.
+All of these examples can be found under at (https://github.com/dmacdonald2013/soaunit-example); execute the test run with the standard mvn test goal.
 The tests themselves are found under com.acme.integration.tests.AcmeTest